rkass/zcash/README.md

 ---------------

 - For Zapa specific instructions on how to run, see [running.md](https://github.com/zapalabs/zcash/blob/master/doc/running.md)
-- For the changes made to this codebase to accomodate the goals of Zapa see [zapa.md](https://github.com/zapalabs/zcash/blob/master/doc/zapa.md)
+- For changes made to this codebase to accomodate the goals of Zapa see [zapa.md](https://github.com/zapalabs/zcash/blob/master/doc/zapa.md)

 The rest of the README is taken directly from the parent repo.